-- 5. Regarding the Site plan for the proposed Special Use received on August 24, 2018: - A. Exhibit 2: Proposed Site Plan, includes the following features: - (1) There are two existing power lines along the south and east sides of the subject property.
-The PV SOLAR FARM would connect to the line along CR 2200E. - (2) Proposed features include: - a.
-One 2 MW COMMUNITY PV SOLAR FARM site; and - b.
-Approximately 4,000 linear feet of 7-feet tall perimeter fence; and - c.
-8,484 solar modules, per an email from David Dickson received August 31, 2018; - (a) Under the Project Narrative section of the application received August 24, 2018, it states: "FFP IL Community Solar, LLC intends to utilize Trina TSM-340-DD14A modules; however, the specific solar array configuration for this Project will be decided once additional site-specific information and design components are determined.
+- 5. Regarding the Site plan for the proposed Special Use received on August 24, 2018: - A. Exhibit 2: Proposed Site Plan, includes the following features: - (1) There is an existing power line along the east side of CR 2350E to which the PV SOLAR FARM would connect. - (2) Proposed features include: - a.
+Two 2 MW COMMUNITY PV SOLAR FARM sites; and - b.
+Approximately 5,393 linear feet of 7-feet tall perimeter fence; and - c.
+16,968 solar modules, per an email from David Dickson received August 31, 2018; - (a) Under the Project Narrative section of the application received August 24, 2018, it states: "FFP IL Community Solar, LLC intends to utilize Trina TSM-340-DD14A modules; however, the specific solar array configuration for this Project will be decided once additional site-specific information and design components are determined.
 The Trina TSM-340-DD14A modules are UL and CSI (California Solar Initiative) listed." - d.
-One interconnection equipment pad, located approximately 112 south of the north property line and 194 feet west of the CR 2200E street centerline; and - (a) The Facility Description on page 4 of the Decommissioning Plan received August 24, 2018, states that the concrete pad will be approximately 34 feet by 13 feet. - e.
-16 string inverters, per an email from David Dickson received August 31, 2018; - (a) Mr. Dickson also stated in the email that the proposed inverter is the Sungrow model SG125HV.
+One interconnection equipment pad, located approximately 722 feet west of the CR 2350E street centerline; and - (a) The Facility Description on page 4 of the Decommissioning Plan received August 24, 2018, states that the concrete pad will be approximately 34 feet by 13 feet. - e.
+32 string inverters, per an email from David Dickson received August 31, 2018; - (a) Mr. Dickson also stated in the email that the proposed inverter is the Sungrow model SG125HV.
 He stated: "please note that Forefront may change the inverter in the future, but it will still be a smaller "string" inverter rather than a large central inverter.
 Same goes for the module." - f.
-A 20-feet wide access road extending approximately 300 feet west from CR 2200E; and - g.
-A gated entrance approximately 95 feet west of CR 2200E; and - h.
-The Point of Interconnection (POI) is located on the northeast corner of the subject property.
+A 20-feet wide access road extending approximately 685 feet west from CR 2350E; and - (a) The Facility Description on page 4 of the Decommissioning Plan received August 24, 2018, differs from the Site Plan and states that the access road will be 15 feet wide. - g.
+A gated entrance approximately 465 feet east of CR 2350E; and

-- (a) The proposed PV SOLAR FARM would connect to an existing Ameren substation located approximately one-quarter mile south of the subject property on the southwest corner of CR 1700N and CR 2200E. - i.
-A 38-feet setback to the nearest parcel larger than 10 acres; - j.
-270 feet between the nearest home and the PV SOLAR FARM fence; and - k.
-195 feet between the PV SOLAR FARM perimeter fence and the street centerline of CR 2200E. - 1.
-The PV SOLAR FARM is proposed to be located on soils that are Best Prime Farmland. - B. Exhibit 3: Proposed Landscape Plan, includes the following features: - (1) A 30 feet landscape screen outside the north, east, and south PV SOLAR FARM fence lines. - C. On October 11, 2018, P&Z Staff received a revised Exhibit 2: Proposed Site Plan, which includes the following changes: - (1) The north fence line of the proposed solar farm is now 245 feet south of the north property line instead of the previous 38 feet.
-The northeast corner of the fence line is now 240 feet from the nearest non-participating property of 10 acres or less on the east side of CR 2200E instead of the previous 225 feet. - (2) The access drive and the Point of Interconnection have been moved south. - (3) The equipment pad has been moved toward the center of the solar farm such that it is at least 275 feet from the fence. - (4) The fenced area on the west, south, and east sides has expanded, and has increased how much of the solar farm is in the Special Flood Hazard Area (SFHA).
-Some modules are shown to be within the SFHA, unlike the previous version.
-The project area is now 12.57 acres rather than the previous 14.37 acres.
-Note that any fill in the SFHA will have to be reviewed and approved by IDNR Office of Water Resources.
-Also note that the security fencing should not exacerbate flooding issues since it is at the edge of the floodplain. - (5) Vegetative screening has been added along the north fence line, northeast fence line, and along the west side of CR 2200E south of the proposed access road. - D. There are no previous Zoning Use Permits for the subject property. - E. There are no previous Zoning Cases for the subject property.
+- h.
+One Point of Interconnection (POI) located on the east side of CR 2350E. - i.
+A 240 feet setback to the nearest 10-acre parcel; - j.
+613 feet between the nearest home and the PV SOLAR FARM array; and - k.
+112 feet between the PV SOLAR FARM perimeter fence and the street centerline of CR 2350E. - 1.
+The PV SOLAR FARM is proposed to be located on soils that are Best Prime Farmland. - B. Exhibit 3: Proposed Landscape Plan, includes the following features: - (1) A 30 feet wide vegetation screen along the west and south sides PV SOLAR FARM perimeter fence. - C. On October 11, 2018, P&Z Staff received a revised Exhibit 2: Proposed Site Plan, which includes the following changes: - 1.The fence line is now 240 feet from the nearest non-participating property of 10acres or less instead of the previous 224 feet. - 2.
+The solar farm has been shifted north such that the distance between the solar farm and the municipal boundary is 338 feet instead of the previous 238 feet. - 3.
+The site has not changed relative to the Contiguous Urban Growth Area (CUGA). - 4.
+The equipment pad has been moved toward the center of the solar farm such that it is at least 275 feet from the fence. - 5.
+The access drive and the Point of Interconnection have been moved north. - 6.
+The project area is now 31.66 acres rather than the previous 31.18 acres. - 7.
+Vegetative screening has been added along the east fence line. - D. There are no previous Zoning Use Permits for the subject property. - E. There are no previous Zoning Cases for the subject property.